GTA Fellows Certificate Program

 - Writing a Philosophy of Teaching Statement

-- Writing a CV.
-As an alternative to this workshop you may attend a consoling session with the A&M Career Center.
+- Writing a CV As an alternative to this workshop you may attend a consoling session with the A&M Career Center.
 They will be able to provide you with a form that indicates that you're taken the session.
 Please return this form to one of the GTA leaders to get credit for the workshop.

 - Creating a Syllabus

 - Attend 5 elective seminars on a variety of subjects related to teaching and higher education.
 These seminars will be delivered both in person (the more traditional seminar) and online.
 Topics will vary by semester.
-Participants will be required to fill out a reflection in the eLearning system for each seminar watched/attended.
+Participants will be required to fill out a reflection in the eCampus system for each seminar watched/attended.
 Additionally, it is possible to attend events put on by the Center for Teaching Excellence (CTE) and the Center for the Integration of Research Teaching and Learning (CIRTL) program.
 Different reflections will be required for these event as discussed below.
 Announcements for CTE and CIRTL seminars will be provided through GTA list-serv emails.

 - Each participant will select a mentor.
 The mentor should be a faculty member in any department, but should not be the participant’s advisor.
 Participants will meet with their mentor several times over the duration of the program to discuss various topics covered in the GTA program.
-In particular, mentors will review drafts of the documents mentioned in #2 and ultimately will be asked to sign off on documents submitted as part of the GTA certificate program.
+In particular, mentors will review drafts of the documents mentioned in #3 and ultimately will be asked to sign off on documents submitted as part of the GTA certificate program.